 Is the catalytic converter connected to the car's computer?

-Yes, that's one of the parts that is monitored by the computer.
-If the Catalyst System Efficiency is below threshold then It registers error code P0420.
+Yes, that's one of the parts that is monitored by the Powertrain Control Module (PCM), the car's computer.
+If the Catalyst System Efficiency is below the threshold then it registers error code P0420.

 Can the Actron scanner read individual sensors?

 Yes, it will read all sensors and display the results.
 Then it lets you optionally clear the codes from the computer to start fresh.

 How many miles need to be driven to reset check engine light for inspection?